zyerusha/deep_ovel/README.md

 ## <span style="color: rgb(175, 75, 75)">*!!!
 Welcome to DeepOVel - Deep Object Velocity in Video !!!*</span>
+### Introduction
+In order to conduct smart traffic monitoring within an urban setting, there is a need to be able to estimate velocities of moving objects (cars, humans).
+Doing so will help in detecting and mitigating traffic congestion.
+By leveraging existing camera infrastructure on the roadways, video feed can estimate the velocity of the object thus alerting other systems and helping alleviate the traffic bottlenecks.  <br>
+My  objective in this project was to be able to estimate the velocity of moving objects within a video using Deep Learning algorithms. <br>
 This tool was developed as part of my capstone project for the UC San Diego Extension Machine Learning Engineering Bootcamp.
-My  objective in this project was to be able to estimate the velocity of moving objects within a video using Deep Learning algorithms.
 </br>
 The output of this code produces a Flask web server that enables a user to upload a video via the web browser.
 The video is processed and returned in the form of a .zip file containing:
 - [x] A copy of the original uploaded video